cdktf/cdktf-provider-vault/docs/quotaRateLimit.python.md

 Path of the mount or namespace to apply the quota.
 A blank path configures a global rate limit quota.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.20.0/docs/resources/quota_rate_limit#path QuotaRateLimit#path}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.20.1/docs/resources/quota_rate_limit#path QuotaRateLimit#path}

+---

+##### `role`<sup>Optional</sup> <a name="role" id="@cdktf/provider-vault.quotaRateLimit.QuotaRateLimit.Initializer.parameter.role"></a>

+- *Type:* str

+If set on a quota where path is set to an auth mount with a concept of roles (such as /auth/approle/), this will make the quota restrict login requests to that mount that are made with the specified role.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/3.20.1/docs/resources/quota_rate_limit#role QuotaRateLimit#role}

 ---